neetoons/pawn-android-toolchain/README.md

 Enter the command `install-omp` or `install-samp` to easily download the SA-MP/OPEN.MP server for Linux into your gamemode.

 ---

+## Alternative to Acode (Neovim)

+You can use Neovim as your editor directly within the Termux terminal, eliminating the need for Acode.
+This can be faster and easier to use, provided you are familiar with the tool.

+---
 ## Why is Alpine Linux used?
-The use of Alpine Linux is because the pawncc compiler does not work correctly (on other systems, implicitly), this is a problem that will possibly be solved in the future.
+The use of Alpine Linux is because the [Pawn Compiler](https://github.com/openmultiplayer/compiler) does not work correctly (on other systems, implicitly), this is a problem that will possibly be solved in the future.
 Also, it is easier/more convenient to install other programs.